 When I walk into a physical record store I am greeted with promo for popular acts but it doesn’t bother me as I simply walk past them to the places I am more likely to find something I do want.

 Now you may say that I could just step past the front page on the website too.
-Yes but on a website if all I see is Keith and Lady Gargle then I can’t see the hope of a best of Velvet Underground (preferably with “The Gift”) or the new Garth Brooks record.
+Yes, but on a website, if all I see is Keith & Lady Gargle then I can’t see the hope of a best of Velvet Underground (preferably with “The Gift”) or the new Garth Brooks record.
 Web is one pixel deep but a physical store is many meters deep.
 I can see there is more so I walk in with hope in my heart.
 This is an important distinction I don’t think most internet marketers get as they let segmenting blind them.

-If you are looking to attract and build a fan base then you can’t afford to miss that distinction.
+If you are looking to attract & build a fan base then you can’t afford to miss that distinction.

 You can’t and shouldn’t segment fans or even your record.
 Art is art.
 Sure you want to sell more copies but in an over-saturated world where everyone is playing with people and what they allow them to do/see/think, in fear they don’t get the dollar, then you need to be the alternative choice, the antidote.